vtexdocs/dev-portal-content/docs/guides/Getting-Started/search-overview.md

 ### Search Result

-[VTEX Search Result app](https://developers.vtex.com/docs/guides/vtex-search-result) is responsible for handling the result fetched by the [VTEX Search API](https://developers.vtex.com/docs/api-reference/search-api#overview) and displaying it to users.
+[VTEX Search Result app](https://developers.vtex.com/docs/guides/vtex-search-result) is responsible for handling the result fetched by the [Intelligent Search API](https://developers.vtex.com/docs/api-reference/intelligent-search-api#overview) and displaying it to users.
 The app exports all store blocks expected in a search results page, such as the filters and the product gallery.

 ![Search Result](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/search-overview-1_33.png)